Didier Drogba

-An Ivory Coast international between 2002 and 2014, Drogba captained the national team from 2006 until his retirement from the Ivory Coast team and is the nation's all-time top goalscorer with 65 goals from 105 appearances.
-He led the Ivory Coast to the 2006 FIFA World Cup, their first appearance in the tournament, and also scored their first goal.
-He later captained the Ivory Coast at the 2010 and 2014 FIFA World Cups.
-He was part of the Ivory Coast teams that reached the final of the Africa Cup of Nations in 2006 and 2012, but were beaten on penalties on both occasions.
+Drogba made his debut for Ivory Coast in 2002 and became the captain in 2006.
+He is the nation's all-time top goalscorer with 65 goals in 105 appearances.
+He led the Ivory Coast to the 2006 FIFA World Cup, their first appearance in the tournament, and scored their first goal.
+He captained Ivory Coast at the 2010 and 2014 FIFA World Cups.
+He led Ivory Coast to two Africa Cup of Nations finals in 2006 and 2012, though they lost on penalties on both occasions.
 On 8 August 2014, he announced his retirement from international football.
-In 2018, Drogba retired from professional football at the age of 40.

-Active in social issues in Africa, Drogba played a vital role in the peace process in his home country.
-In 2007 he was appointed a Goodwill Ambassador for the United Nations Development Programme, and in December 2018 he became Vice President of the international organization Peace and Sport.
+Drogba played a vital role in solving issues in his home country and in Africa.
+In 2007, he was appointed a Goodwill Ambassador for the United Nations Development Programme.
+In December 2018, he became Vice President of the international organization Peace and Sport.

 Early life

-Drogba is a member of the Bété people He was born in Abidjan, Ivory Coast, and at the age of five was sent to France by his parents to live with his uncle, Michel Goba, a professional footballer.
-However, Drogba soon became homesick and returned to Abidjan after three years.
+Drogba is a member of the Bété people.
+He was born in Abidjan, Ivory Coast, and at age five was sent to France by his parents to live with his uncle, Michel Goba, a professional footballer.
+However, Drogba became homesick and returned to Abidjan after three years.
 His mother nicknamed him "Tito", after president Josip Broz Tito of Yugoslavia, whom she admired greatly.
-He played football every day in a car park in the city, but his return to the Ivory Coast was short-lived.
+He played football every day in a car park in the city, but his return to the Ivory Coast was short lived.
 Both of his parents lost their jobs and he again returned to live with his uncle.
-In 1991, his parents also travelled to France; first to Vannes and then, in 1993, settling in Antony in the Paris suburbs, at which point the 15-year-old Drogba returned to live with them and his siblings.
-It was here that he began playing team football more frequently, joining a local youth side.
+In 1991, his parents also travelled to France, first to Vannes and then in 1993 settling in Antony in the Paris suburbs, at which point the 15-year-old Drogba returned to live with them and his siblings.
+It was here he began playing team football more frequently, joining a local youth side.
 Drogba then joined the semi-professional club Levallois, gaining a reputation as a prolific scorer in the youth team and impressing the coach with his professional attitude.
-His performances earned him a place in the senior squad but despite scoring in his debut, the 18-year-old Ivorian failed to make an impression on Jacques Loncar, the first team coach.
+His performances earned him a place in the senior squad but despite scoring in his debut, the 18-year-old Ivorian failed to make an impression on Jacques Loncar, the first-team coach.